linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 Thus,  the asset managers of prime institutional MMFs may have added to the liquidity stress in financial markets prior to the MMLF announcement.
 Considered together,  the WLA and WAM paths suggest that these managers substituted shortterm private debt securities for longer-tenor US Treasuries and other government obligations.
 In this way,  they could preserve WLA while at the same time enhancing

-15 Under conditions of market stress,  disposing of illiquid assets turns particularly expensive,  as bid-ask spreads usually turn much wider (see eg Ma et al (2020)).
+15 Under conditions of market stress,  disposing of illiquid assets turns particularly expensive,  as [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spreads]] usually turn much wider (see eg Ma et al (2020)).
 See Bouveret and Lorenzo (2020) and Ma et al (2020) for discussions on similar trade-offs facing European MMFs and other mutual funds.

 16 WAM - which is not a regulatory ratio - is based on the number of days to maturity or to coupon resetting (whichever is lower) for the various securities in the portfolio.
 Assets with higher holdings in the portfolio are weighted proportionately more. yield.
 These trades were procyclical,  as they took place when private debt was already under selling pressure and cash-like government instruments were in high demand.

-Liquidity management at prime institutional MMFs during the March turmoil1 Graph 3
+[[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]] at prime institutional MMFs during the March turmoil1 Graph 3

 ![[Investor Size,  Liq![Finder 2024-09-25 05.07.27.png](Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%206-Bank%20Runs/Investor%20Size,  %20Liquidity%20And%20Prime%20Money%20Market%20Fund%20Stress.assets/Finder%202024-09-25%2005.07.27.png)